jser/realtime.jser.info/_posts/2015-12-22-an-intro-to-using-npm-and-es6-modules-for-front-end-development-wes-bos.md

 ---
-title: 'An Intro To Using npm and ES6 Modules for Front End Development | Wes Bos'
+title: An Intro To Using npm and ES6 Modules for Front End Development | Wes Bos
 author: azu
 layout: post
 itemUrl: 'http://wesbos.com/javascript-modules/'